Topological insulators and geometry of vector bundles

-\exr{Employ the unitary transformation $U(\theta, \vec w)$ to find the negative-energy eigenstates $\psi_-$.
-Calculate connection coefficients and curvature components for the corresponding bundle $D^-_3$.} Let us find the curvature of $D^+_3$ in terms of Cartesian coordinates $h_\alpha = h_x, h_y, h_z$.
-The solid angle spanned by an infinitesimal coordinate rectangle $dS_{\alpha \beta}$ with radius-vector $\vec h$ is given by
+Now let us find the curvature of $D^+_3$ in terms of Cartesian coordinates $h_\alpha = h_x, h_y, h_z$.
+The solid angle spanned by an infinitesimal coordinate rectangle $dS_{\alpha \beta}$ located at the point with the position vector $\vec h$ is given by

-where $h=|\vec h|$, and $\nu$ is the angle between the normal to the rectangle and $\vec h$.
-Since the element $dS_{\alpha \beta}$ is orthogonal to the third coordinate $h_\gamma$, the cosine is given by $\frac{h_{\gamma}}{h}$.
+where $\nu$ is the angle between the normal to the rectangle and $\vec h$.
+Since the element $dS_{\alpha \beta}$ is orthogonal to the third coordinate $h_\gamma$, the cosine is given by $\frac{h_{\gamma}}{|\vec h|}$.
 Using Levi-Civita anti-symmetric symbol to take the orientation of the rectangle into account, we have

-Note that the situation here is essentially the same as for the curvature of real plane bundles discussed in Sec.~\ref{Sec:FluxGeom}.
-We have a standard vector bundle with a known curvature, and describe any other bundle by a map to the base space of the standard one.
-Thus we can find the Berry curvature of a general vector bundle formed by eigenspaces of a two-level Hamiltonian over some parameter space $R$, as follows.
-Consider a surface $\Surf \subset R$ with coordinates $(x_1, x_2)$ and let $\vec h(x_1, x_2)$ be a vector field that defines the Hamiltonian at each point of $\Surf$.
-We wish to find the curvature of the eigenspace bundle $V^+$ over $\Surf$.
-As we did in Sec.~\ref{Sec:CurvJacobian}, we consider the vector field $\vec h$ as a map from $\Surf$ to $\R^3\setminus\{0\}$, and interpret it as a change of coordinates.
-The result of Exercise~\ref{Ex:f12} can be written as